-Curtain draping techniques are easy.
-You can use bulk fabric by the yard to create window scarves, or you can use standard curtain panels.
+Window scarf draping techniques are easy.
+You can use bulk fabric by the yard or buy standard curtain panels to create window scarves.

 Follow these tips to ensure a perfect look.

-If you’re using a curtain panel, you can either fold the curtain in half widthwise or create 1 to 3-inch pleats depending on the look you want to achieve.
-Secure the folds or pleats with safety pins.
+If you’re using a curtain panel, you can either fold the fabric in half widthwise or create one to three-inch pleats depending on the look you want to achieve.
+Then, secure the folds or pleats with safety pins.

-To create multiple swags, fold the curtain over the center of the rod.
+To create multiple swags over wider windows, loop the curtain over the center of the rod.
 Then drape each side over the end of the curtain rod.

 Now, adjust the depth of the swags to your liking.
 Let the fabric fall to the desired length on both sides of the window.
-Lastly, remove the safety pins to complete your window
+Lastly, remove the safety pins to complete the look.

-Now that you know how to drape curtains over rods, you can simplify the rest of the curtain-hanging process with Kwik-Hang.
+Now that you know how to hang scarf curtains over rods, you can simplify the rest of the curtain-hanging process with Kwik-Hang.

 Kwik-Hang’s no-drill curtain rod brackets make it easy to hang curtains in seconds.
-The installation process is quick and stress-free and doesn’t require any special tools or measurements.
+The installation process is quick, stress-free and doesn’t require any special tools or measurements.

-Just position the brackets to your window trim, tap into place with a hammer and that’s it!
-You’re ready to drape your curtains right away.
+Just position the brackets to your window frame, tap into place with a hammer and that’s it!
+You’re ready to drape your window scarves right away.